demitry/az-900/UdemyAZ900.md

 https://learn.microsoft.com/en-us/azure/migrate/tutorial-discover-physical

 ### Azure Data Box [46]

+Pass 500 Terabytes into Azure?

+Speed Test - Upload Speed!

+Estimate - in Days?
+Weeks?

+Phisical Devices
+- hard disks shipped to office,
+- Copy
+- and ship back to Azure

+HDD - 100 TB, 8 TB, 1 PB

+Encrypted on device

+And so Azure Stack has an edge device that you can install in your data center, which is a Microsoft piece of hardware.
+Which helps you do cloud stuff in your own data center.
+And also there can be a virtual data box, which is much like a virtual machine that has a particular agent on it.
+So there are online ways of getting your data into the cloud.
+But if you don't have a speed problem, you can use one of these virtualized products or the Azure Stack

 ### Quiz 6: ## Section 8 Quiz
 ## Section 9: AZ-900 - Identity, Access and Security
 ### Identity and Azure Active Directory [47]